brookermia/selenium-docker/ReadMe.md

 COPY --from=build-env /app/src/out .
 ```

-Although I worry this will become problematic for future Mac🍎capability
+We can use multiple dockerfiles so a separate one will need to be made for Mac🍎capability.